rhizomatics/signalk-einklabel-plugin/README.md

 - `render` - transform an SVG template and data into a PNG
 - `paint` - render an SVG template and data to a selected ESL

-The width, height, vertical offset and colour palette for the device is taken from the internal register of devices, however can be overridden on the command line.
+The width, height, vertical offset and colour palette for the device are taken from the internal register of devices, however can be overridden on the command line.
 This could be used to help you choose what size of label to buy, or to get an unsupported label working.

 ( The CLI can also be run from a checked out module, or by opening a terminal shell at `~/.signalk/node_modules/@rhizomatics/signalk-einklabel-plugin`, as `npx esl-cli command --args` )